 Harvard Business Review frames this clearly: brands need to "structure content for machines, not just humans."
 When your Organization schema includes consistent facts about your company, founding date, leadership, products, and value propositions, you're giving AI a machine-readable version of your brand story.

-Quality matters more than coverage.
-A Search Engine Land study tested schema implementation across dozens of sites and found that only well-implemented, non-contradictory schema appeared in AI Overviews.
-Pages with incomplete or conflicting structured data were filtered out.
+A Search Engine Land study found that only well-implemented, non-contradictory schema appeared in AI Overviews.
 AI models treat contradictions as a credibility signal, and not in your favor.

 What to Prioritize